 After that, I made my way carefully through the section on Medicine and Healthcare.
 And so on.

-And yet, there was no escaping the cashier’s eyes, as she gazed down upon me from upon her platform, hesitating for just a fraction of a second.
-Well, I thought to myself, it’s been said that Judgement comes after death.
-Now I stand before mine, if only in my mind.
+And yet, there was no escaping the cashier’s eyes, as she gazed down on me from upon her platform, hesitating for just a fraction of a second.

 -- “Would you like a bag?”